naikvaibhav/todo_app_gist/README.md

 ## The project is divided into two folders
 1. backend          2. frontend

+## To use github client secret key and the client id, need to create the OAuth app inside the github, Follow this article to create one.

+## If the project is being run on local system the Homepage url to be specified for the OAuth app is "http://localhost:3000" and the redirect url to be specified is "http://localhost:3000/login"

+## If the project is being hosted on a server then  the Homepage url to be specified for the OAuth app is "http://todo.naikvaibhav.online" and the redirect url to be specified is "http://todo.naikvaibhav.online/login"

 ## 1. backend
 i) The backend of the project is built using Node.js and express.\
 ii) To run the backend code need to install the dependency package.
 To install the dependency packages go to the todo_app_gist folder which is created after cloning the github and then traverse to the backend folder.
 Type the cmd "npm install"\